 Study in Adelaide

-Adelaide is the capital city of South Australia and is the fifth largest city in Australia, with a population of about 1.2 million.
+Adelaide is the capital city of South Australia and the fifth largest city in Australia, with a population of about 1.2 million.
 Established in 1836 as a British colony, Adelaide is the original land of the Indigenous Kaurna people.
 It is regarded as the food and wine capital of Australia, and has the lowest cost of living of any city in Australia.
-What are the many reasons should an international student consider studying abroad in Adelaide?
+Why should an international student consider studying in Adelaide?

 Quality of Life